hybridops-studio/terraform-proxmox-sdn/CONTRIBUTING.md

 ## How to Contribute

-1. Fork the repository.
+1.Fork the repository.
-2. Create a feature branch:
+2.Create a feature branch:

    ```bash
    git checkout -b feature/descriptive-name
    ```

-3. Make your changes following the code standards below.
+3.Make your changes following the code standards below.
-4. Test with `terraform fmt`, `terraform validate`, and (where possible) an actual deployment.
+4.Test with `terraform fmt`, `terraform validate`, and (where possible) an actual deployment.
-5. Commit your changes:
+5.Commit your changes:

    ```bash
    git commit -m "Add descriptive message"
    ```

-6. Push your branch:
+6.Push your branch:

    ```bash
    git push origin feature/descriptive-name
    ```

-7. Open a Pull Request (PR) against the `main` branch.
+7.Open a Pull Request (PR) against the `main` branch.

 ---